 - 1/2 cup (100g) granulated sugar

-- 1/2 cup (1 stick or 115g) unsalted butter, softened to room temperature
+- 1/2 cup (8 Tbsp; 113g) unsalted butter, softened to room temperature

-- 2 large eggs, must be at room temperature
+- 2 large eggs, at room temperature

-- 1 teaspoon vanilla extract
+- 1 teaspoon pure vanilla extract

-- 1/2 cup (120ml) whole milk (or even buttermilk, do not use skim milk or 1% milk)
+- 1/2 cup (120ml) whole milk*

-Thick Salted Caramel Frosting
+Salted Caramel Frosting

-- 1 cup (200 grams) packed dark brown sugar (pictured cupcakes use dark brown)
+- 1 cup (200g) packed light or dark brown sugar (pictured cupcakes use dark brown)

-- salted caramel candies for decoration, optional
+- optional: salted caramel candies for decoration

 - Fill each cupcake liner only 1/2 way full with batter.
 Bake cupcakes for 22–23 minutes, or until a toothpick inserted in the center of the cupcake comes out clean.
 Let the cupcakes cool before frosting, about 1 hour.